 How do I Set Up a VPN?

-It’s easier to download and install a VPN than trying to figure out the ins and outs of how it works.
+It’s easier to download and install a VPN than try to figure out the ins and outs of how it works.
 All the VPNs on this list make it really fast to get started on any device.
-For phones, you can go to Play Store or the App Store on your phone and download the app there, instead.
+For phones, you can go to the Play Store or the App Store on your phone and download the app there instead.

 While most VPNs quote their rates in their effective monthly rate, you will be expected to pay the entire amount upfront.
-After installing the app, you can add extensions to your preferred web browsers and add functionality to several devices, including the phone, computer, games tablet, internet router, and TV streaming devices.
+After installing the app, you can add extensions to your preferred web browsers and add functionality to several devices, including phones, computers, games, tablets, internet routers, and TV streaming devices.

 How Do I Use A VPN For Netflix?